 Recognition of Fraternities and Sororities

 The names of the fraternities and sororities listed on this page are the only chapters recognized at UC Merced.
-Beware of any group that says they are a fraternity or sorority, but is not listed on this page or is not registered with the Office of Student Life.
-In the absence of recognition from the Fraternity and Sorority Council, Professional Fraternity Council, or the Office of Student Life and UC Merced, fraternity/sorority organizations may not function as an organized group on campus.
-Because unrecognized groups do not receive any form of support, oversight or advisement from the university, there are significant concerns related to potential lack of liability insurance and policies for risk management, hazing, sexual harassment or other related high-risk activities.
+Beware of any group that says they are a fraternity or sorority, but is not listed on this page or is not registered with the Office of Student Involvement.
+In the absence of recognition from the Fraternity and Sorority Council, Professional Fraternity Council, or the Office of Student Involvement and UC Merced, fraternity/sorority organizations may not function as an organized group on campus.
+Because unrecognized groups do not receive any form of support, oversight, or advisement from the university, there are significant concerns related to the potential lack of liability insurance and policies for risk management, hazing, sexual harassment, or other related high-risk activities.
 We strongly discourage participation in unrecognized groups.

 - Sigma Delta Alpha: recognition never given; acted without regard for Expansion Policy.